DICOM: Derivations

 There are some derivations from the DICOM standard into other application areas.
 These include DICONDE (Digital Imaging and Communication in Nondestructive Evaluation) that was established by ASTM International and DICOS (Digital Imaging and Communication in Security).

 DICONDE

 DICONDE was established in 2004 as a way for nondestructive testing manufacturers and users to share image data.
 DICONDE can be used for computed radiography, digital radiography, computed tomography, ultrasonic testing, eddy-current testing, and thermographic testing.
 DICONDE is used worldwide to store, send, and exchange data from nondestructive material testing.
 Unlike DICOM in the medical field, the adoption of DICONDE has been slower due to the lack of regulatory requirements for manufacturer-independent interoperability.
 DICONDE is also gaining importance in the context of Industry 4.0 due to its extensive capabilities for networking systems from different manufacturers.

 DICOS

 DICOS was established in 2009 to be used for image sharing in airport security, cargo scanning, and other security applications.

+The standard is published by the National Electrical Manufacturers Association (NEMA) as NEMA IIC 1, and was developed in cooperation with the U.S. Department of Homeland Security's Science and Technology Directorate and the Transportation Security Administration (TSA).